Symmetries in Linear Programming for Information Inequalities: Symmetries

-The linear program described this way, which provides a lower bound to the minimal information ratio of the access structure, indeed corresponds to the one stated in the theorem: We initially have had the items 1, 3, 4 and a part of item 2, to which we have legitimately added the symmetries, and to the resulting linear program we have added item 5 as well as the extension to full item 2.
+The linear program described this way, which provides a lower bound to the minimal information ratio of the access structure, indeed corresponds to the one stated in the theorem: We initially had the items (i), (ii), (iv) and a part of the item (ii), to which we have legitimately added the symmetries, and to the resulting linear program we have added the item (v) as well as the extension to full item (ii).

 \end{proof}